 For example, you could use the script provided to notify Site Administrators whenever their sites are deleted.
-For more information, see Notifying Site Administrators when sites are modified on page 66.
+For more information, see the section on notifying administrators ("Notifying Site Administrators when sites are modified" on page 69).

 Customizing subdomains

 You can customize subdomains by using subdomain hooks.
 Subdomain hooks enable you to perform additional actions when a subdomain is added or deleted.
 For example, you can use subdomain hooks to notify the Site Administrator whenever a subdomain is added for any site.
 The subdomain scripts are not domain specific and apply to all subdomains of all corresponding root domains on Ensim Pro.